-Although not part of the original ARCWEST planning, there will be a 2016 cruise for the ALTIMA project, supported by funding from NOAA (Stabeno) with supplemental funding from BOEM through ARCWEST.
-Planning for this cruise has begun; the vessel contract is up for solicitation and will be closing shortly.
-This survey will allow us to retrieve and redeploy the biophysical and acoustic moorings which were turned over in 2015, ensuring continuation of our long time series of data begun in 2010 (with some sites beginning in 2007).
-An underway visual survey and 24/7 passive acoustic monitoring will be conducted as well as continuous biophysical sampling along the standard ARCWEST sampling lines (Figure 1).
+Although not part of the original ARCWEST planning, there was a 2016 cruise for the ALTIMA project, supported by funding from NOAA/OAR (Stabeno) with supplemental funding from BOEM through ARCWEST.
+NOAA contracted with KB Fisheries, Inc. to charter the F/V Aquila for the survey which left Nome, AK on 3 September and returned to Dutch Harbor, AK on 29 September.
+This survey allowed us to retrieve and redeploy the biophysical and acoustic moorings which were turned over in 2015, ensuring continuation of our long time series of data begun in 2010 (with some sites beginning in 2007).
+An underway visual survey and 24/7 passive acoustic monitoring were conducted as well as continuous biophysical sampling along the standard ARCWEST sampling lines (Figure 1).

 Figure 1.
-Tentative cruise plan for the 2016 ALTIMA survey.
+Cruise activities completed during the 2016 ALTIMA survey.